 Item [Column Tag] Description Severity [Severity] The severity of the alert.
-When an alert notification is displayed in the Notifications task pane (or the Notifications panel in the Web Client), an icon indicates the severity.
-Info Warning Error The severity is provided to give the user a visual indication of the importance of the alert.
+When an alert notification is displayed in the Notifications task pane (or the Notifications panel in the Web Client), an icon indicates the severity. • Info • Warning • Error The severity is provided to give the user a visual indication of the importance of the alert.
 The example icons shown above are from the Desktop Client.
 The Web Client uses similar icons but with different styling.
-Alert Recipients [Recipients] The Axiom Software users who should be notified if the alert condition resolves to True. [] You can specify one or more user login names or role names.
+Alert Recipients [Recipients] The Axiom Software users who should be notified if the alert condition resolves to True.
+You can specify one or more user login names or role names.
 Separate multiple names with semicolons.
-Role names must be prefixed with role: (for example, role: Finance).
+Role names must be prefixed with role: (for example, role:Finance).
 If a role is specified, the alert notification is displayed to all users who belong to the role at the time the alert was generated.
-Deliver To Optional.
-Specify how the alert notification should be delivered: [Delivery] Email: Deliver the alert notification via email, using the email address defined for the recipients within Axiom security.
+Deliver To [Delivery] Optional.
+Specify how the alert notification should be delivered: Email: Deliver the alert notification via email, using the email address defined for the recipients within Axiom security.
 TaskPane (default): Deliver the alert notification via the Notifications task pane.
-These notifications will also display in the Notifications panel of the Web Client container, for web users.
 If left blank, the notification will be delivered via the Notifications task pane.
 If you want the notification to be delivered via email and the Notifications task pane, enter both options separated by a semicolon like so: Email; TaskPane Supporting File [NavigateTo] Optional.
 Specify a supporting file that a user can open to get more information about the alert condition.
 See the discussion following this table for more information on how to specify the file.
 If this setting is left blank, then the alert notification will not contain any link to open a file (whether the notification is displayed in the task pane or delivered via email).